 Nikita Kucherov scores twice, Lightning beat Wild 4-1

-The Tampa Bay Lightning picked up two big points in the standings, but may have lost three centers to injuries Thursday night.
-Nikita Kucherov scored two goals, the first on a power play less than seven minutes into the game, and the Lightning beat the Minnesota Wild 4-1.
+Nikita Kucherov scored two goals, the first on a power play less than seven minutes into the game, and the Tampa Bay Lightning beat the Minnesota Wild 4-1 on Thursday night.
+Kucherov assisted a goal by Andrej Sustr, giving him nine goals and eight assists in his last eight games.

 Add your comments below